paulin/mattpaulin/_posts/2025-12-01-IdeaSpike8_MaximumChristmas.md

 categories: [ideas, idea-spike]
 ---

-# Spike 8: MaxXmas
+# Spike 8: Maximum Christmas

 For this week’s spike, I went in a different direction.
 Instead of taking a random idea and turning it into a product as quickly as possible, I decided to do something thematic for Christmas.
-I had a domain sitting unused for years—**MaximumChristmas.com**—originally bought just because the name made me laugh.
+I had a domain sitting unused for years—**[Maximum Christmas](https://maximumchristmas.com)**—originally bought just because the name made me laugh.
 I told myself: either build something with it this season or get rid of it.

 That decision kicked off what turned out to be the **most complex spike I’ve done so far**, and by far the one with the most real engineering work behind it.